Debanitrkl/fluent-bit-parseable/README.md

 EOF
 ```

-Then create the secret in Kubernetes:
+Then create the namespace and secret in Kubernetes:

 ```sh
 kubectl create ns parseable
 kubectl create secret generic parseable-env-secret --from-env-file=parseable-env-secret -n parseable
 ```

+**Note:**
+- The secret **must** be created before running the Helm install command.
+- The namespace must also be created before running the Helm install command.

 ### Add Required Helm Repositories